Missiemuseum Steyl

 As Brother Berchams left little documentation regarding the Missiemuseum collection, the provenance history of many objects is sparse.
 A marginal register was noted and kept until 1934.
 There is also a museum archive, but it is not openly accessible.
 On request, researchers can use the archive, a message should be sent to the curator.

 To date, the Missiemuseum's collection has not been fully registered.
 During this registration, it is planned that the museum collection will become available via the Limburgs Erfgoednet, where some objects from the museum are already visible.
 Besides the museum collection, the SVD also has a library with several natural history and ethnography books from the eighteenth and nineteenth century and a collection of photographs and glass negatives.
-The Collection Plan 2023-2028 provides more information about the Missiemuseum Steyl's collection.
+The Collection Plan 2023-2028 (in Dutch) provides more information about the Missiemuseum Steyl's collection.

 Resources